Hk9193/Data_Scrapper_Auto_Captcha_Solver/README.md

-# LinkedIn Email Scraper 📧
+# Data Scraper 🕵️

-A production-grade **async Playwright (Python)** scraper that extracts business owner emails from Google search results — specifically targeting LinkedIn profiles with personal email addresses (Gmail, Outlook, Hotmail, Yahoo).
+A production-grade **async Playwright (Python)** scraper for **sales and lead generation**.
+It scrapes business data — **emails, contacts, owners, and more** — directly from Google search results, targeting business owners, founders, CEOs, and entrepreneurs (e.g. LinkedIn profiles with personal email addresses such as Gmail, Outlook, Hotmail, Yahoo).

 ---